anoma/nspec/docs/arch/node/engines/executor_environment.juvix.md

       - New program state and list of either:
         - Left key for read requests
         - Right (key, value) for write requests

-    `keyToShard`:
-    : Maps a key to the EngineID of the shard responsible for it

 ## Mailbox states